Emerson1337/CanIGetHome/readme.md

 ![image2](https://user-images.githubusercontent.com/58860863/174215492-8a7ac7ac-73e0-47fd-b05f-af75974e97b6.png)

-Of course that I send some info even that above, like my authentication cookie inside headers but I don’t want to show it for you 🥵.
+Of course I send some info even that above, like my authentication cookie inside headers but I don’t want to show it for you 🥵.
 You  know 😏, I’m dumb but not so.

 WELLL.
 So as you see some values its returned inside an object called fares inside fareEstimates.
-After made some analysis I discovered that the code attributes inside fares object is a different way to identify Uber rides types.
-So I discovered that
+After made some analysis I discovered the code attributes inside fares object is a different way to identify Uber rides types.
+So I discovered this

 ```
 20022265 = comfort